AutoDarkMode/Windows-Auto-Night-Mode/PRIVACY.md

 https://privacy.microsoft.com/en-us/privacystatement

 ### App Updater using the GitHub Server
-Again on our site we don't collect any data from our users.
+Again on our side we don't collect any data from our users.
 Everything is processed on the machine and will never transfer to the internet.

 To check for App Updates, we connect once to the GitHub-Server to receive a xml with information about the newest version.
 Also the updater can download the installer from the GitHub Server.